wavefrontHQ/docs/pages/doc/alerts_manage.md

 ## Create Alert Tutorial

-This tutorial creates a multi-threshold alert, which allows you to specify the severity for each threshold.
+This tutorial creates an alert that allows you to specify the severity for each threshold.
 For example, you can:
 * Send an alert email of type Info to a group of engineers when a certain value is close to the SLO (e.g. 90% of budgeted CPU)
 * Send an alert Slack message of type Severe to engineers and engineering managers when the value has crossed that threshold (e.g. 95% of budgeted CPU).

 Before you begin, ensure that you have the information for the **required fields**:

 * Alert data.
 For example, CPU of all production clusters.
 Be as specific as possible to speed up query execution.
-* When the alert condition is met.
-For example, CPU of at least 1 cluster is at 90% for 5 minutes.
+* Alert condition and associated severity.
+For example, it could be INFO severity if CPU of at least 1 cluster is at 90% for 5 minutes, but SEVERE if CPU of 75% of all clusters is at 90%.
-* Severity thresholds and recipients.
-For each severity, you can specify one or more alert targets to notify [when the alert changes state](alerts_states_lifecycle.html#when-threshold-alerts-notify-targets).
-When the alert changes state, each target that meets the condition is notified.
+* Recipients.
+For each severity, you can specify an email, Slack notification, or one or more alert targets to notify [when the alert changes state](alerts_states_lifecycle.html#when-threshold-alerts-notify-targets).
+When the alert changes state, each target that meets the condition is notified with the specified severity.

   {% include tip.html content="Alert targets subscribe to all notifications at their severity and above.
 For example, a recipient associated with INFO severity receives all notifications for INFO, SMOKE, WARN,  and SEVERE.
 You cannot associate an alert target with more than one severity. "%}